 Lagom: The Swedish Art of Balanced Living looks at what lagom means for work-life balance, food and drink, conscious consumption and design.
 It takes a leaf out of the Swedish way of life to help strike that balance between being a responsible, valuable citizen and finding sustainable happiness within.

-PRE-ORDER THE BOOK HERE.
+BUY THE BOOK HERE.